erl_eterm

 Determines the length of a proper list.

-is an Erlang term containing a proper list.
+list is an Erlang term containing a proper list.

 In a proper list, all tails except the last point to another list